Norumai01/UniCat-Cafe/docs/GETTING_STARTED.md

 **To add a menu item:**

-1. Select a **Category** — choose from `Food`, `Drink`, or `Sub Combo`.
-This will appear in a dropdown menu when you click the fieldbox.
+1. Select a **Category** — three default categories (`Food`, `Drink`, or `Sub Combo`) are provided, but you can create your own in the **Categories** tab
+   - When selecting a category, a dropdown menu will appear when you click the fieldbox.
 2. Enter an **Item Name** (e.g., `Matcha Latte`, `Strawberry Cake`).
 3. Add a short **Description** (e.g., `A smooth, earthy green tea latte`).
 4. Click **Add Item**.

 **Tips:**

-- You can add as many items as you like across all three categories.
+- You can add as many items as you like across all categories.
 - Duplicate item names are not allowed within the same save — keep names unique!
 - Make sure to click **Save All Changes** button when you're done to push any changes to the menu live to viewers.
 - If you're adding items to an already configured menu, viewers/streamers may need to **refresh their Twitch page** for the new items to appear in the panel.